fjenett/coffeescript-mode-processing/readme.md

 ***How does it work?***

-CoffeeScript mode is based on JavaScript mode in the soon to be released Processing 2.0 version.
+CoffeeScript mode is based on JavaScript mode in the just released Processing 2.0 version.
 "Run" starts a server bound to an export folder inside your sketchs folder.
 It serves a generated html file containing your CS code along with Processing.js, CoffeeScript.js, jQuery and all other files to include from your sketch folder.
-The html file contains a short snippet of JS code that passes your CS code to the CS compiler to be converted to JS.
-A blank Processing.js sketch is generated and the generated JS code is mixed in with it through jQuery.extend().
+The html file contains a short snippet of JS code that passes your CS code to the CS compiler to be converted to JavaScript.
+A blank Processing.js sketch is generated and the generated JS code is "mixed in" with it through jQuery.extend().
 Voilà ... a nice little soup of frameworks.

 ***Status***

 Contributed modes are not officially introduced in Processing yet and so things might change in the future.
 Consider this experimental.

 I'm not all satisfied with the experience at the moment ... having to type "@" before each and every Processing variable or method kinda ruins the functionalism of CoffeeScript to me.

-***Specials***

-Import statements are supported for JavaScript since Processing 2.0alpha5, so they are now supported in CoffeeScript mode as well.
-They are written as comments to not confuse the CoffeeScript compiler:

-	#import de.bezier.guido.*
+Ideas, suggestions, feedback welcome ...